 We were both thirty-six years old.
 All grown up.
 Not teenagers.
 We didn’t rush.
 We didn’t fumble.
 We took our time, and what a time it was.
 Maybe the best ever [anyone else having a flashback to Patricia Hewitt declaring the NHS had had its best year ever?
 Just me?] … It was a great kiss … We kept that first kiss going for whole minutes.
 Five of them, or maybe ten … We were very good at it.

 A particularly horrible sub-genre of bad writing about sex is bad writing about sex that involves animals.
 Anyone who has read the Duncton Wood books (any of them will do; they’re all basically the same) will have explicit sex between moles burned into their memory.
 I’m not going to quote any here, because this would mean the following things would have to happen.
 One, I would have to make a special trip to the library.
 Given that my house is basically a library with some beds and a kitchen, this is not a good use of my time.
 Two, the librarian would form a very low opinion of me, which I don’t deserve.
 Three, those of you lucky enough to have escaped William Horwood and all his works so far would no longer be safe, and it would be my fault.
 Finally and fourthly, I’d actually have to read some more of this claptrap, having sworn never so to do.
 If you haven’t read any of these books, please take it on trust that they are a conjunction of horrible writing and horrible sex.
 I know that a lack of realism is an unfair criticism of a series about the pseudo-shamanistic culture of telepathic moles, but I’m going to make it anyway when it comes to the sex scenes.
 Surely, moles simply just bump into each other in a tunnel when they’re on their way to somewhere else?
-Having ascertained the gender of the other mole, and therefore determined that sex may be on the cards rather than a fight to the death, it seems most likely to me that the two moles, unable to turn around or really see anything, probably indulge in a quick bit of uncomfortable soil-based nooky in complete darkness, after which they continue on their way.
+Having ascertained the gender of the other mole and determined whether sex or a fight to the death is going to ensue, it seems most likely to me that the two moles, unable to turn around or really see anything, probably indulge in a quick bit of uncomfortable soil-based nooky in complete darkness, after which they continue on their way.
 I doubt very much that moles gasp the mole equivalent of ‘more!’ in passionate tones to each other (does anyone?
 Answers on a postcard).
 They’re moles.
 If ever there was an animal whose lifecycle made the phrase ‘nasty, brutish and short’ frighteningly real, it is the mole.
 In the context of writing a good sex scene, I suggest that these should not be our watchwords.

 As yet, there are no flying unicorns, no children’s sports days and absolutely no dull set-pieces, but you take my point.
 I may be a little bit drunk on power.